 Throughout the 1990s, Planned Parenthood and other reproductive health experts successfully advocated for FDA approval of new, effective methods of birth control — including the birth control shot, the ring, the patch, and the implant.
 In 1999, the FDA approved Plan B emergency contraception, and Planned Parenthood began work to make emergency contraception widely available at its health centers and educate the public about emergency contraception, also known as the “morning-after pill.”

-In 1996, Planned Parenthood launched www.plannedparenthood.org, which made expert medical and sexual health information easily accessible for everyone.
+In 1996, Planned Parenthood launched www.plannedparenthood.org, which made expert reproductive and sexual health information easily accessible for everyone.
 Today, 76 million people reach Planned Parenthood online every year.

 A New Millennium, a Second Century